Pulkkila

 Pulkkila is a former municipality and a village located in Northern Finland.
-Pulkkila is the administrative center of the municipality of Siikalatva and belongs to the region of Northern Ostrobothnia.
+Pulkkila is the administrative center of the municipality of Siikalatva and belongs to the region of North Ostrobothnia.

 The village is located 90 km south from Oulu and 250 km north from Jyväskylä.
 Pulkkila has 792 inhabitants and the village is unilingually Finnish.

 Pulkkila is best known for its metal industry and the artificial lake of Uljua.

 Pulkkila was an independent municipality until it was consolidated with Kestilä, Piippola and Rantsila on 1 January 2009 to form a new municipality of Siikalatva.